topbitdu/unidom-category/ROADMAP.md

 2. Categorizing shared examples
 3. RSpec shared examples manifest

+## v1.6.8
+1. Improve the Category Rollup model for the argument validations of the .roll_up! method
+2. Improve the Category Rollup spec for the argument validations of the .roll_up! method

 ## v2.0
 1. Improve the Category Rollup model to support the Keyword Arguments